 A mute, one-eyed stranger has been captured by a tribe of Vikings.
 They brutalise and torture him but he is incredibly tough fighter and wins out, eventually making an escape.
 Accompanied by a boy, the one-eyed man travels until he comes upon a tribe of Vikings who have converted to Christianity.
 They reluctantly accept him into their midst as they set sail for the Holy Land.
 Their ship is caught in a fog where they are beset by hunger and desperation.
 Eventually they come to the New World.
 Not knowing where they are, they set out to explore the lush lands unaware of the dangers awaiting them.
 All the time, the one-eyed man is guided by his inner visions.
 However, the waiting Indians and tensions within the group start eliminating the party’s numbers.

 Danish director Nicolas Winding Refn first gained attention with Pusher (1996), the story of a problem-ridden petty drug dealer, which became a reasonable festival and arthouse hit and even underwent an English-language remake.
 Refn followed this up with two sequels Pusher 2 (2004) and Pusher 3 (2005).
 He went onto other works such as Bleeder (1999), a grim portrait of a man’s psychological fracturing, and his first English-language film Fear X (2003), a psychological thriller with John Turturro trying to find the reason for his wife’s killing.
 Refn had another arthouse hit with the brutally tough prison drama Bronson (2008), the highly acclaimed, Cannes Award-winning action film Drive (2011), the critically divided Only God Forgives (2013) and ventured into the horror genre with The Neon Demon (2016).
-He was also announced as one of the revolving door of directors attached to the remake of Logan’s Run (1976).
+He was also announced as one of the revolving door of directors attached to the remake of Logan’s Run (1976) and an announced remake of Maniac Cop (1988).

 Nicolas Winding Refn has stripped the film of almost all dialogue.
 The lead character played by Mads Mikkelsen says nothing, while the rest of the characters have a purported total of 150 lines throughout.
 I am not even fully sure that I am reviewing Valhalla Rising as a fantasy film.
 It is mostly a mundane film, although Mads Mikkelsen does appear to have some visions and be guided by some sense of destiny throughout – a mystic sense of destiny and purpose seems to underlie many of Nicolas Winding Refn’s films, in particular Fear X – but so little is explained about anything that it is hard to tell.
 Certainly, other reviewers regarded Valhalla Rising as more of a work of fantasy than I am prepared to give it – it is a slim borderline case at best so I will include it here and let people make up their own mind.